 5.8 Audit and Cooperation:(a) Widget will promptly cooperate with all reasonable Acme instructions and requests for information to demonstrate compliance with this section.(b) Acme, or a nominated auditor, may conduct data protection compliance audits upon 15 Business Days' notice, during normal business hours.

-5.9 Liability and Indemnity:(a) Widget's breach of data protection obligations is subject to the unlimited liability carve-outs in Clause 4.2.(b) Widget will indemnify and hold harmless Acme for all losses, costs, and damages arising from any Personal Data breach caused by Widget or its Subprocessors, in line with Section 4.4 on Indemnity.
+"Widget will indemnify and hold harmless Acme for all direct losses, costs, and damages arising from any Personal Data breach caused by Widget or its Subprocessors, subject to the liability cap set forth in Section 4.1."

 5.10 Regulatory Change and Cross-References:(a) Widget will promptly implement any compliance changes mandated by changes in Data Protection Laws and cooperate with Acme as outlined in the Regulatory Change Matrix (Section 14).(b) All requirements here operate in conjunction with the Confidentiality obligations (Section 10) and follow the liability and indemnity allocations in Section 4.